NonDFT/NEST/README.md

 ## Features

+- Noncollinear DFT

+  A general framework for extending collinear density functionals to noncollinear systems using the multicollinear approach.

+- Noncollinear TDDFT

+  A general TDDFT framework applicable to both two-component and four-component noncollinear theories.

-- Noncollinear spin-flip TDDFT (SF-TDDFT)
+- Noncollinear Spin-Flip TDDFT (SF-TDDFT)

   Within the noncollinear TDDFT formalism, SF-TDDFT and conventional spin-conserving TDDFT naturally emerge as two decoupled sectors for collinear reference states.

-  - Energy
   - Analytic gradients
   - Analytic nonadiabatic derivative couplings (NADC)
+  - Spin-orbit coupling (SOC) *(under development)*

-- Noncollinear tensor TDA (NT-TDA)
+- Noncollinear Tensor TDA (NT-TDA)

-  NT-TDA is a spin-consistent extension of noncollinear TDDFT that provides a unified description of spin-conserving and spin-flip excitations.
+  NT-TDA is a spin-consistent extension of noncollinear TDDFT that provides a unified treatment of spin-conserving and spin-flip excitations.
 For an open-shell reference state with total spin S, it can describe target states with total spins S−1 (except for S = 1/2), S, and S+1.
 All resulting states are free from spin contamination.

-  - Energy
+  - Analytic gradients *(under development)*
+  - Spin-orbit coupling (SOC) *(under development)*

 ## Installation